 - The kippah: ritual beret with a sacred meaning that reminds that nothing is higher than God.

-Under the hat, men wear peiot, long ringlets on each side of the head as prescribed by the Torah.
+Under the hat the men wear the peiot, long ringlets on each side of the head according to the Torah.
 In this way, according to one of the mitvahs, they differentiated themselves from the idolaters who shaved their sides.
 As for the beard that usually accompanies the peiot, it is allowed to grow to show that the Jews are tied to a spiritual life and not to aesthetics or to the outside world.

 Roles in the home

 The birth rate in Brooklyn's Jewish neighborhood is very prolific.
 Each family has an average of six children.
-Most of the homes are located south of Division Avenue but stroll down any of the streets in the South Williamsburg neighborhood and you'll find yards and gardens where you'll see strollers parked and children playing under the watchful eyes of their mothers.
-You will only see fathers with their sons on the Sabbath, when they go together to pray at synagogue.
+Most of the homes are located south of Division Avenue, but stroll down any of the streets in the South Williamsburg neighborhood and you'll find yards and gardens where you'll see strollers parked and children playing.
+You will only see fathers with their sons on Saturday, when they go together to pray at synagogue.

 - Naming ceremony: This ceremony symbolizes the official entrance of girls into the Hasidic community.

 On the other hand, it is customary that until the age of three, children of orthodox Jewish families do not cut their hair.
 This ceremony is called upsherin and marks the passage to another stage of life where one ceases to be a baby and becomes a child with a certain degree of independence.

 Go to Sander's Bakery at 159 Lee Avenue!
 They have a great variety of fresh produce at great prices.
 The cupcakes are my favorite.
 Yummy!